-- Results from typing test taken within the past 6 months
+- Results of a typing test administered within the past 6 months

-- State of Florida application form.
-Download application.
+- State of Florida application.
+(Download application ).

-The application package must be submitted to: Chief of Personnel, Tammy Anton, at CAD-Recruiting@pbcgov.org.
+The application package must be submitted to: Barbara Dawicke,Trial Court Administrator at CAD-Recruiting@pbcgov.org.

 Incomplete applications will not be considered.
 Applications will continue to be received until the position is filled.
 Submission of an application does not guarantee the applicant an interview.
 Applicants will be subject to a criminal background check.
 We are an Equal Opportunity Employer.
 We do not discriminate on any of the protected classes.